frizatch/ScrollyTelling-Introduction/README.md

 -	Explore Wikimedia Commons, another place for discovering freely usable media: https://commons.wikimedia.org/wiki/Main_Page (Use appropriate attribution!)

 ## Draft an Outline then pick your platform

+Design
+- data (which sets the content of the story)
+- audience (which sets the tone of the story)
+- message (which sets the focus of the story)

 ## <a name="esristorymap"></a> ESRI's StoryMaps